Backstock Overview

 4. In Baseline, click REPLENISH SECTION

-Once the section is marked as replenished, the bin status will be automatically updated to Unpacked.
+Once the section is marked as replenished, the bin status will automatically update to Unpacked.

 Step 6: Moving Bins Between Offsite and Onsite